zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 still don't have a package identity.
 We need a way to allow these apps to register themselves as extensions.

-We can't just ask the COM catalog for all CLSIDs that implement the a particular COM interface, unfortunately.
+We can't just ask the COM catalog for all CLSIDs that implement a particular COM interface, unfortunately.
 This means we'll need another well-known location in the registry for unpackaged apps to write their extension CLSID's into.